irebah/mouse-training/README.md

 When you have only 20 seconds left, the timer will turn red to alert you about the remaining time.
 Additionally, a beep will sound when there are only 10 seconds left, adding to the urgency.
 On the right side of the screen, you’ll see a counter displaying the total number of dots you’ve clicked.
 Keep an eye on the timer and try to beat your previous score!

+When clicking in an incorrect dot the dot will become red for 300ms and a 'fail' sound will trigger.

 Have fun!

 ## License